-Thinking about “make or buy” dates back to the 1970s and is important at the strategic, tactical and operational levels.
+Thinking about “make or buy” dates back to the 1970s and is important at strategic, tactical and operational levels.
 At the strategic level, it is important to determine what the core activities of the company are, now and in the future.
 Strategic collaboration is aimed at making the best use of knowledge, skills and facilities from outside the organization for internal purposes.

 One of the popular business modeling tools is the Business Model Canvas (see image below).
-Based on the company’s value proposition (“in what way are you meaningful to customers?”) you need to make choices about:
+Based on the company’s value proposition (“in what way are you valuable to customers?”) you need to make choices about:

 Collaboration with external partners is necessary to have access to and use knowledge, skills and facilities that are NOT available and/or economically viable within your own company.

 When an activity is crucial to the aforementioned value proposition, the obvious choice is to organize it in-house and invest in knowledge, skills and facilities.
 This applies both to primary activities such as purchasing, logistics, production, marketing & sales and after sales service and to supporting and condition-creating activities (see Porter’s value chain model).
 In order not to be completely at the mercy of the market, a company can also opt for an ‘in-between’ solution by developing a partnership with a specialized company and making proper arrangements for cooperation.

 Products, components and services that are not part of the core business of the company will have to be purchased externally.
 This does not mean that the same approach should be used for all these procurement products (or services).